CanadianBeaver/AwesomeGuns/README.md

 * Copy the *Ruleset/AwesomeGuns.rul* file into your *openxcom/data/Ruleset* folder.
 * Copy the *Resources/AwesomeGuns* folder into your *openxcom/data/Resources* folder.
-* The folder *Descriptions* contains only work documents.
+* The folder *WorkFiles* contains only work documents.
 Files in this folder are used just for development process.

 ###Compatible mods: